AdobeDocs/commerce-events/src/pages/get-started/configure-commerce.md

    bin/magento events:subscribe observer.customer_login --fields=firstname --fields=lastname --fields=entity_id
    ```

-   **Warning**: If you subscribe to events with `events:subscribe` command the configuration will be stored in `app/etc/config.php` and you should keep in mind that this file can be replaced with the `app/etc/config.php` file from Git during deployment.
+   **Warning**: If you subscribe to events with `events:subscribe` command the configuration will be stored in `app/etc/config.php` and you should keep in mind that this file can be replaced with the `app/etc/config.php` file from Git during deployment so as result the event subscription will be lost as well.
    To make these changes permanent please add appropriate configuration to the `app/etc/config.php` file under Git.

    If you have a module ready or have specific events in mind, see [Register events](./module-development.md#register-events) for more information.